willuhm-js/Reddposter/README.md

 ```

 #### Configuration
-See `src/config.js` for Instagram credentials
+See `src/config.js` for Instagram credentials.